 The TASST is a research project funded by the Dutch National program COMMIT/.
 The sleeve is designed in close collaboration with Gijs Huisman, a PhD candidate at Twente University.

 Aduén Darriba Frederiks is an interactive media artist and a researcher in wearable technology.
 He has a background in Information Technology and holds a Master of Art in European Media.
 The combination of technology and art has been a drive since 2008 when he started to collaborate with Fashion Designers.
 At that moment highly influenced by robotics from his work on animations for the NAO H25.
-Today he is a recognized creative technologist in the field of Fashion and Technology.
+Today he is a recognised engineer and artist in the field of Fashion and Technology.